-Other than for these new pronouncements, the accounting policies have been applied on a consistent basis.
+The accounting policies have been applied on a consistent basis.
 The financial statements also comply with the relevant provisions of Part XV of the Companies Act 2006, as applying to Limited Liability Partnerships.

 The financial statements are presented in Sterling which is the LLP's functional and presentation currency and have been prepared on the historical cost basis